gabrielenapolinic/Canon-LBP2900-Driver-for-Modern-Fedora-Linux/README.md

 ## 📄 License

-This guide is provided under MIT License.
-The Canon LBP2900B driver maintains its original license from the upstream repository.
+This project is licensed under the GNU General Public License v3.0.
+The Canon LBP2900 driver implementation maintains compatibility with the original upstream project's licensing terms while extending the solution for modern Fedora systems.

 ## 🤝 Contributing